MonsieurV/ZeroMQ-RPi/README.md

 # How to install ZeroMQ on Raspberry Pi

-The following instructions should on your Raspbian distribution.
+The following instructions should work on your Raspbian distribution.
 Please report any problem. :)

 ## Packages